iiab/iiab/roles/proot_services/README.md

 3. Remove or increase the app child process limit to install and run IIAB:

-   * On Android 14 and later, disable this restriction using Android Settings, in **Developer Options**, with this setting:
+   * On Android 14 and later, disable this restriction using Android Settings, in **Developer Options**:

      * `Disable child process restrictions` (English), or
      * `Desactivar restricciones de procesos secundarios` (Spanish)